pantheon-systems/documentation/source/docs/articles/sites/multidev.md

 <div class="alert alert-danger" role="alert">
 <h4>Notice</h4>
-Branch names must be all lowercase, and less than 11 characters to be used for Multidev creation.</div>
+Multidev branch names must be all lowercase and less than 11 characters.</div>

 1. From your Site Dashboard, select **Multidev**.
 2. Click **Git Branches**, and select **Create Environment** next to the branch name.